 Largest US dam removal stirs debate over coveted West water

 KLAMATH, Calif.
-(AP) — The second-largest river in California has sustained Native American tribes with plentiful salmon for millennia, provided upstream farmers with irrigation water for generations and served as a haven for retirees who built dream homes along its banks.
+(AP) — California’s second-largest river has sustained Native American tribes with plentiful salmon for millennia, provided upstream farmers with irrigation water for generations and served as a haven for retirees who built dream homes along its banks.

-With so many competing demands, the Klamath River has come to symbolize a larger struggle over the increasingly precious water resources of the U.S. West, and who has the biggest claim to them.
+With so many demands, the Klamath River has come to symbolize a larger struggle over the American West’s increasingly precious water resources, and who has claim to them.

-Now, plans to demolish four hydroelectric dams on the river’s lower reaches to save salmon — the largest such demolition project in U.S. history — have placed those competing interests in stark relief.
-Each group with a stake — tribes, farmers, ranchers, homeowners and conservationists — sees its identity in the Klamath and ties its future to the dams in deeply personal terms.
+Now, plans to demolish four hydroelectric dams on the Klamath’s lower reaches — the largest such demolition project in U.S. history — have placed those competing interests in stark relief.
+Tribes, farmers, homeowners and conservationists all have a stake in the dams’ fate.

-The project, estimated at nearly $450 million, would reshape the Klamath River and empty giant reservoirs.
-It could also revive plummeting salmon populations by reopening hundreds of miles of potential habitat that has been blocked for more than a century, bringing relief to a half-dozen tribes spread across hundreds of miles in southern Oregon and northern California.
+The project, estimated at nearly $450 million, would reshape the Klamath River and empty giant reservoirs, and could revive plummeting salmon populations by reopening habitat that has been blocked for more than a century.

-Opponents, including a group of residents who live around a meandering lake formed by the oldest dam, have vowed to fight the project.
-Without the dam to create the reservoir, they say, their bucolic waterfront properties will become mudflats.
-Many say their homes have already lost half their value.
+Opponents, including a group of residents who live around a reservoir, say without the dams, their waterfront properties will become mudflats and their homes will lose value.

 “If we get halfway through and they blow a hole in the dam just to let the water out — to say, ‘Yeah, we done this’ — they can walk away from it.
 And we have no recourse whatsoever,” said Herman Spannus, whose great-grandfather first ran a ranch in the area in 1856.

 Two dams to the north are not targeted for demolition.
-Those dams have fish passage and are part of a massive irrigation system that straddles the Oregon-California border and provides water to more than 300 square miles (777 square kilometers) of alfalfa, potatoes, barley and other crops.
+They have fish passage and are part of a massive irrigation system that straddles the Oregon-California border and provides water to more than 300 square miles (777 square kilometers) of crops.

-“Dam removal on this scale is kind of unprecedented,” said DuVal, who inherited his 300-acre (121-hectare) farm from his grandfather, a World War II veteran who won the land in a lottery in 1949.
+“Dam removal on this scale is kind of unprecedented,” said Ben DuVal, who farms 300 acres (121 hectares).
 “I don’t want to be the one who ends up giving up my livelihood in order to fix a problem down there that was caused by a big experiment.”

-The demolition plan is good business for PacifiCorp, which holds the dams’ hydroelectric license.
-The dams make up less than 2% of its overall power portfolio and are no longer an important part of the regional power picture due to new energy sources such as wind and solar and other factors, it says.
-In addition, the hydroelectric licenses have expired, and renewing them would require more than $400 million in federally mandated modifications.
+The demolition plan is good business for PacifiCorp, which holds the dams’ hydroelectric licenses.
+They’re expired, and renewing them would require more than $400 million in federally mandated modifications.

-Under the plan awaiting federal officials’ approval, $200 million for the demolition and river restoration will come from California and Oregon ratepayers, and $250 million will come from a voter-approved California water bond, with no liability for PacifiCorp and a guaranteed cap on its costs.
+Under under the demolition plan, $200 million will come from California and Oregon ratepayers, and $250 million will come from a voter-approved California water bond, with no liability for PacifiCorp.

-For the region’s tribes, however, the push to remove the dams is much more than financial calculus.
+For the region’s tribes, the push to remove the dams is much more than financial calculus.

 Coho salmon from the Klamath River are listed as threatened under federal and California law, and their population in the river has fallen anywhere from 52% to 95%.
 Spring chinook, once the Klamath Basin’s largest run, has dwindled by 98%.

-Fall chinook, the last to persist in any significant numbers, have been so meager in the past few years that the Yurok canceled fishing for the first time in the tribe’s memory.
+Fall chinook have been so meager in the past few years that the Yurok canceled fishing for the first time in the tribe’s memory.
 In 2017, they bought fish at a grocery store for their annual salmon festival.

-But homeowners around the biggest reservoir, Copco Lake, say it’s not so simple — and they, too, feel a strong sense of place in the homes they built decades ago, with no idea the dams could ever come down and drain the man-made lake.
-Their property values have plunged.
+For their part, homeowners around the biggest reservoir, Copco Lake, feel a strong sense of place in the houses they built decades ago, with no idea the dams could ever come down.

-“The real estate people are not anxious to take listings here because it’s the rumors there all the time,” said Tom Rickard, who had to take the retirement home he and his wife built 20 years ago off the market last summer when it didn’t sell.
+“The real estate people are not anxious to take listings here because it’s the rumors there all the time,” said Tom Rickard, who had to take his home off the market last summer when it didn’t sell.